johnkerl/miller/docs/src/index.md

 </div>
 # Introduction

-**Miller is a command-line tool for querying, shaping, and reformatting data files in various formats including CSV, TSV, and JSON.**
+**Miller is a command-line tool for querying, shaping, and reformatting data files in various formats including CSV, TSV, JSON, and JSON Lines.**

 In several senses, Miller is more than one tool: